|

 Plato

-Cratylus -- Can language can be trusted as a pathway to truth?
-Words and names merely point; they do not constitute reality.
+Cratylus -- Can language be trusted as pathway to truth?
+Words and names merely point and do not constitute reality.

 Crito - When is civil disobedience justified?
-Socrates refuses to escape from prison, choosing to obey the law rather than break it.
-True virtue can demand personal sacrifice, showing that acting justly sometimes means putting principle above convenience.
+Socrates refuses escape from prison, choosing to obey the law.
+True virtue can demand sacrifice, showing that acting justly sometimes means putting principle above convenience.

 Euthydemus - Winning arguments is not the same as finding truth.
 Sophistry may dazzle, but genuine understanding comes from honest reasoning, not clever tricks.